 Hand a copy of your resume/CV to SEE TEFL staff

 Our sister school, EFL Learning Centre, manages around 70 foreign (native and non-native) teaching jobs in full-time and part-time positions in schools, kindergartens and colleges in Chiang Mai and across Thailand.
 SEE graduates are always first choice.
-The standard salary for these jobs is 28,000 – 40,000 THB per month.
+The standard starting salary for these jobs is 32,000 – 42,000 THB per month.

 Employment in other Asian countries

 There are many job opportunities especially in Vietnam, Korea, China and Japan (large populations with a focus on education).
 There is also work to be found in neighboring Cambodia, Laos, and Myanmar.
-For employment beyond Thailand, see the following resources.
+At the end of training, we’ll provide you with links to platforms advertising these positions.

-Note: there is a private Facebook group called SEE TEFL Grads that all graduates are invited to upon graduation.
-Teaching jobs are posted there regularly.
+Note: there is a private Facebook group called SEE TEFL Grads that all graduates are invited to join upon graduation.
+Teaching jobs are regularly posted there by SEE staff and SEE’s graduates.